gurumfj/migration-go/README.md

 - 📦 **Embedded Migrations**: Embed SQL files directly into your binary using Go's `embed` package
 - 📁 **Filesystem Migrations**: Load migrations from a directory at runtime
 - 🔌 **Extensible**: Implement custom migration sources for advanced use cases
-- 📊 **Migration Tracking**: Automatic tracking of applied migrations
+- 📊 **Automatic Migration Tracking**: Tracking table is automatically created - no manual setup required
 - 🔄 **Transaction Support**: Each migration runs in a transaction for safety
 - 🎯 **Simple API**: Clean, intuitive API with sensible defaults
 - ✅ **Status Checking**: Query current version and pending migrations
-- 🔧 **Options**: Dry-run mode, verbose logging, custom context support
+- 🔧 **Flexible Options**: Dry-run mode, verbose logging, custom context, custom table names
+- 🏷️ **Custom Table Names**: Use custom table names for tracking migrations to avoid conflicts

 ## Installation